maritiren/CTF/mobile/tasks.md

 `AndroidManifest.xml`.
 Is it readable?

 #### Task 3: Decompile APK
-Decompile APK to get readable code using _apktool_.
-Now, open _AndroidManifest.xml_.
+Decompile APK to get readable code using **apktool**.
+Open the project folder in **Android Studio**.
+Now, open the _AndroidManifest.xml_ file.
 Can you read anything now?
 Open some code files as well.
-Do you recognise the language?
+Do you recognize the language?

 #### Task 4: Extract java source code
-Extract Java source code from the APK using _jadx-gui_.
+Extract Java source code from the APK using **jadx-gui**.
 Now you are ready to find some juicy information by doing some mobile app reversing!!
 Whoop whoop!

+#### Task 5: Rebuild APK
+In many CTF tasks, you will have to do changes in the app code and then rebuild the app and run it again on the phone or emulator.
+A common task is for instance to change the code so that you win thousand rounds of a game.
+In order to get the flag, you will have to rebuild the app, sign it and then install it again.

+Make a change.
+It sdoes not matter what you do, just make sure the code is runnable.
+And then rebuild the app using **apktool** and **jarsigner**.
+Remember that you also need a keystore to sign the app.
+Make a keystore using **keytool**.

 ---